protagolabs/NetMind-TF2/README.md

 # NetMind-Models-TF2
-NetMind models development in tensorflow-2.5.0
+In this repo we develop a chatbot by pretraining/finetuning the GPT2 model in tensorflow-2.5.0